Kurt-Kolbye/TodoWebsite/README.md

 The project gave me experience and insights into:

 * accessing an API from a website decoupled from the actual API project,
-* how CORS policies work,
+* how to overcome CORS policy challenges,
 * and using [Knockout](https://knockoutjs.com/) to organize operations and display data.

 ## Summary